block42-blockchain-company/thornode-telegram-bot/README.md

 ### [Docker Compose](#docker-compose)
-The explained steps in the Docker Standalone section are conveniently bundled into the files `docker-compose-chaosnet.yaml` and `docker-compose-testnet.yaml`.
+The explained steps in the Docker Standalone section are conveniently bundled into the file `docker-compose.yaml`.

-First, as before, you need to set the right values in the `variables-chaosnet.env` and/or `variables-testnet.env` files for `TELEGRAM_BOT_TOKEN`, `BINANCE_NODE_IPS` and `ADMIN_USER_IDS`
+First, as before, you need to set the right values in the `variables.env` file for `TELEGRAM_BOT_TOKEN`, `BINANCE_NODE_IPS` and `ADMIN_USER_IDS`.

-If you don't want to spin up the official docker image from our dockerhub, open any of the `docker-compose-*.yaml` and comment out the line `image: "block42blockchaincompany/thornode_bot:latest"` and comment in the line `build: .`.
+If you don't want to spin up the official docker image from our dockerhub, open `docker-compose.yaml` and comment out the line `image: "block42blockchaincompany/thornode_bot:latest"` and comment in the line `build: .`.

 Finally, start the Thornode Telegram Bot with `docker-compose up -d`, and specify the correct file with the `-f` flag:
 ```
-# One Bot on Chaosnet:
-docker-compose -f docker-compose-chaosnet.yaml up -d

-# One Bot on Testnet:
-docker-compose -f docker-compose-testnet.yaml up -d

-# Two Bots on both networks:
-docker-compose -f docker-compose-testnet.yaml -f docker-compose-chaosnet.yaml up -d
+docker-compose -f docker-compose.yaml up -d
 ```

 If you want to stop your bot(s) later again, run `docker-compose down`, and specify the correct file with the `-f` flag:
 ```
-# One Bot on Chaosnet:
-docker-compose -f docker-compose-chaosnet.yaml down

-# One Bot on Testnet:
-docker-compose -f docker-compose-testnet.yaml down

-# Two Bots on both networks:
-docker-compose -f docker-compose-testnet.yaml -f docker-compose-chaosnet.yaml down
+docker-compose -f docker-compose.yaml down
 ```

 ---